 Is it possible to enjoy the flexibility of remote working and strike a healthy work-life balance?

-If you are working remotely and struggling with some of these challenges, here are five tips to help redress your work-life balance.
+If you are working remotely and struggling at times, here are five tips to help redress your work-life balance.

 5 tips for getting work-life balance right when working remotely